 Academic Performance Improvement

 A nutritious diet can improve academic performance by supplying the nutrients required for brain function.
-Omega-3 fatty acids, found in fatty fish such as salmon, can improve cognitive function and memory.
+Omega-3 fatty acids in fish such as salmon can enhance cognitive function and memory.
 Studies have shown that children who eat a diet high in fruits, vegetables, and whole grains outperform those who eat a diet high in packaged foods.

 Improved Memory

 A healthy diet can also benefit children’s memory.
-Blueberries have been shown to improve memory and cognitive function due to their high antioxidant content.
-Iron-rich foods, such as spinach and lean meats, can also help children’s memory and attention span.
+The Blueberries, due to their high antioxidant content, have been shown to improve memory and cognitive function.
+Iron-rich foods like spinach and lean meats can also help children’s memory and attention span.

 Increased Energy with Healthy Eating

 A healthy diet can provide children with the energy they require to thrive.
 Oatmeal and brown rice are examples of whole grains that comprise starchy foods that provide sustained energy throughout the day.
-Lean proteins, such as chicken and tofu, can provide fuel while also encouraging muscle growth.
+Lean proteins, such as chicken and tofu, can fuel and encourage muscle growth.

 A healthy diet is essential for women because it can help prevent chronic diseases and promote overall health.
 Women have specific nutritional requirements, and their diets should include adequate calcium, iron, folate, and other essential nutrients.